NBISweden/DNAharvester/read-harvester/README.md

 ```

 > The `dardel` profile is set up to submit each process as
-a job to the slurm queue, and to use Apptainer (former singularity)
+a job to the slurm queue, and to use Apptainer (former apptainer)
 to run each process in a container with the required software.

 ### Locally (small test dataset)